Your Travel Experience with Galapagos PRO

 The waters here are particularly clear, and this makes Elizabeth Bay a great place to spot the rays, sharks, green sea turtles, Galapagos penguins, pelicans, and Galapagos sea lions known to gather here.
 Nearer to the shores and mangroves you'll see Galapagos flightless cormorants and the sunbathing marine iguanas.

-Tagus Cove on Isabela Island
+Tagus Cove, Isabela

 Morning: The historical pirate hideaway of Tagus Cove has been frequented by sailors since the 1800s.
 The names of visiting ships were often painted and carved in to the cliffs surrounding the cove.